Sites Reservoir receives $80 million in federal funding

-As part of a short-term government funding bill that was signed into law late last week, Congress has provided Sites Reservoir with $80 million in federal funds.
+As part of a short-term government funding bill that was signed into law earlier this month, Congress has provided Sites Reservoir with $80 million in federal funds.

 Sites Reservoir is an off-stream facility that does not dam a major river system and would not block fish migration or spawning, according to the release.
 It captures and stores stormwater flows from the Sacramento River – after all other water rights and regulatory requirements are met – for release primarily in dry and critical years for environmental use and for California communities, farms and businesses when it is so desperately needed.